sansin5982/Genomics/chapters/Cis-Regulatory-Elements.md

 # Cis-Regulatory Elements (CREs)

-## 1. What Are Cis-Regulatory Elements?
+## 1. What are Cis-Regulatory Elements?

 **Cis-Regulatory Elements (CREs)** are **non-coding DNA sequences** that control **when, where, and how much a gene is expressed**.
 Unlike